offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `{bm} scope resolution (::)/(scope resolution)/i` - An operator that's used to access static members (e.g. `MyStruct::static_func()`).

- * `{bm} extend/(extends?|subclass)/i` - Another way of expressing class inheritance (e.g. B extends A is equivalent to saying B is a child of A).
+ * `{bm} extend/(extends?|subclass)/i` - Another way of expressing class inheritance (e.g. B extends A is the same as saying B is a child of A).

  * `{bm} exception/(exception|try[\-\s]catch)/i` - An exception operation accepts an object and unwinds the call stack until reaching a special region specifically intended to stop the unwinding for objects of that type, called a try-catch block.
 Exceptions are a way for code to signal that something unexpected / exceptional happened.

  * `{bm} structured binding` - A language feature that allows for unpacking an object's members / array's elements into a set of variables (e.g. `auto [x, y] { two_elem_array }`).

  * `{bm} copy semantics` - The rules used for making copies of objects of some type.
-A copy, once made, should be equivalent to its source.
+A copy, once made, should be the same as its source.
 A modification on the copy shouldn't modify the source as well.

  * `{bm} member-wise copy/(member[\-\s]wise copy)/i` - The default copy semantics for classes.
 Each individual field is copied.